Podman vs Docker for Self-Hosting: I Measured the Difference

 Docker has no equal to Quadlet.
 You can write systemd units that call docker run, but then you’re bolting two management systems together instead of using one.
 If you don’t already manage periodic tasks with systemd, our guide on replacing cron with systemd timers

-covers the same dependency and logging model that makes Quadlet services so easy to maintain.
+is a good primer.
+It covers the same dependency and logging model that makes Quadlet services easy to maintain.

 Docker Compose and Tooling Compatibility

 For years, Compose support was the biggest practical gap between Podman and Docker.
-That gap has narrowed a lot, but it has not fully closed.
+That gap has narrowed a lot, but it has not fully closed, and for many self-hosters it is still the deciding factor.

-ships an Elixir web app plus Postgres and ClickHouse, and it runs the same way under either runtime.
+ships an Elixir web app plus Postgres and ClickHouse.
+It runs the same way under either runtime.

-Docker Compose v2.30+, bundled with Docker Engine 27.x, is still the reference build with the fullest feature coverage.
+Docker Compose v2, bundled with current Docker Engine releases (29.x as of mid-2026), is still the reference build with the fullest feature coverage.
 Features like watch for live file syncing, advanced build options, and profiles for per-environment service groups work more reliably in the Docker-native version.

 The compatibility layer that bridges the gap is podman system service, which exposes a Docker-compatible REST API: